jsdom/jsdom/README.md

 Full documentation on everything you can do with the `JSDOM` class is below, in the section "`JSDOM` Object API".

+_Important note: in the default configuration, JavaScript globals like `window.Date` or `window.Map` will not exist.
+Read the "Executing scripts" section below for more._

 ## Customizing jsdom

 The `JSDOM` constructor accepts a second parameter which can be used to customize your jsdom in the following ways.